-Singer and songwriter, student and teacher, coach and performer—Troy Anthony Small began producing tracks and appearing in poetry slams in the early 2000’s.
-In 2006, he began formal music theory training, but soon shifted focus from theory and production to opera and classical voice.
-For over a decade he studied, tutored, and performed classically, culminating in the awarding to the degrees of Bachelor of Music (B.M.) in May of 2015, and Master of Music with Honors (M.M.) in Vocal Performance in May of 2018—both from The University of Central Oklahoma.
+Troy began as a singer-songwriter, producing music and appearing in poetry slams in Tulsa during the early 2000’s.
+In 2004 he began studying music theory and in 2006, he began formal theory training.
+Soon after, he shifted focus from theory and production to opera and classical voice.
+For over a decade he studied, tutored, and performed classically, culminating in the awarding to the degrees of Bachelor of Music (B.M.), and Master of Music with Honors (M.M.) in Vocal Performance—both from The University of Central Oklahoma.

 Past operatic roles include “Sherriff of Richmond” in Flowtow’s Martha, “Donkey” in Henry Mollicone’s Starbird, “Belcore” in Donizetti’s, L’Elisir D’Amore, as well as “Sarastro” and “Sprecher,” in Mozart’s Die Zauberflöte.

 Troy has also been a featured soloist in other oratorio including Faure’s Requiem, Mendelssohn’s Elijah, and Haydn’s Creation.
 In February of 2019, he was the baritone soloist for the oratorio Dear Mrs. Parks in collaboration with the Ambassador’s Choir.

 While studying classically, Troy was not outside of the realm of jazz, soul, dance and blues.
 In 2013, he was a featured soloist on composer Michael Colgrass’s recording of Zululand and in the Duke Ellington Sacred Masterworks concert at Mitchell Hall Theater.
 He sang second bass in The University of Central Oklahoma’s Chamber Singers and was a regularly featured soloist during their jazz performances until the spring of 2017.